 - determining the appropriate sanction for a patent attorney who has been found guilty of misconduct or unsatisfactory professional conduct.

 The Tribunal is a 3 person panel comprising an experienced legal practitioner, and 2 experienced registered (or formerly registered) patent attorneys appointed by the responsible Australian Minister.
-Where the Tribunal is conducting a hearing in relation to the conduct of a New Zealand patent attorney, the panel is required to include at least one experienced patent attorney from New Zealand.
+Where the Tribunal is conducting a hearing in relation to the conduct of a New Zealand patent attorney, the panel is required to include at least 1 person from New Zealand.

 Although the Tribunal is an Australian statutory body, it has been deemed to be an Australian court under section 152 of the Evidence Act 2006 and is therefore able to have jurisdiction over New Zealand residents.
 The Tribunal may, for example, serve subpoenas in New Zealand, sit in New Zealand and take evidence and receive submissions by telephone or video conference from New Zealand when sitting in Australia.